-Dr. Clio Andris, Assistant Professor, Georgia Tech School of City & Regional Planning, and Dr. Omar Isaac Asensio, Assistant Professor, Georgia Tech School of Public Policy are partnered with Savannah on the project and will conduct data analysis using data furnished by the City of Savannah.
-Additionally, they will help identify new data that can be collected, including data on housing performance and energy usage and social capital data to help bolster the city’s databases and capabilities.
-This project will also leverage existing capabilities including open source code and algorithms developed by Dr. Asensio as part of the GA Smart Cities program in Albany, GA for housing performance and analysis of blighted property interventions.
+Dr. Clio Andris, Assistant Professor, Georgia Tech School of City & Regional Planning, and Dr. Omar Isaac Asensio, Assistant Professor, Georgia Tech School of Public Policy partnered with Savannah on the project and conducted data analysis using data furnished by the City.
+Additionally, they helped identify new data that can be collected, including data on housing performance and energy usage and social capital data to help bolster the city’s databases and capabilities.
+This project also leveraged existing capabilities including open source code and algorithms developed by Dr. Asensio as part of the GA Smart Cities program in Albany, GA for housing performance and analysis of blighted property interventions.

 To learn more about the final outcomes of the initial project period, you can view the project’s final presentation below: